-Clinical research industry has grown to be an integral part of bigger pharmaceutical industry today.
+The clinical research industry has grown to be an integral part of the bigger pharmaceutical industry today.
 It helps pharma companies conduct research faster and in much more productive ways.
-In today’s drug development cost of 2.6 billion per new molecule, clinical trials holds about 70% share, which means that any changes in this industry affects the pharma industry as a whole.
+In today’s drug development cost of 2.6 billion per new molecule, clinical trials hold about 70% share, which means that any changes in this industry affect the pharma industry as a whole.

 This also effectively turns it into an economic powerhouse.
 As we discussed in our previous blog post, clinical research organizations (CRO) market around the world has been growing steadily over past several years and the revenue figures of industry signal huge potential going forward.

 Today, this industry is led by major players including Quintiles, INC, PAREXEL, Covance, ICON, and PRA Health Sciences.
 However, there are developments happening around in this industry that could change the way we see it today.
 While on one hand, there are synergies being explored creating huge entities, on the other hand, there is almost a war going on the talent in the industry driving employee turnovers.
 This is resulting in some players retreating, others leaping forth.